Death and funeral of Mary of Teck: Death

 Mary reportedly had a haemorrhage on 24 March 1953.
 A bulletin released at Marlborough House at 11:40 am announced that there were concerns for her health condition.
 A second bulletin at 1:40 pm stated that her condition had "become more grave" and there was "a serious weakening of the heart action".
 At 7:00 pm, it was announced that Mary was losing strength but "sleeping peacefully".
 She died in her sleep at Marlborough House at 10:20 pm.
 The announcement, put out at 11:15 pm, was signed by Sir Horace Evans and Lord Webb-Johnson.
 Her daughter, the Princess Royal, was by her side.
-Her eldest son, the Duke of Windsor (former King Edward VIII), who had visited her twice during the day, returned to Marlborough House for a third time ten minutes after his mother's death.
-Both the Princess Royal and the Duke of Windsor had cut short their holiday in the United States and the West Indies as their mother's condition worsened.
-Mary's other surviving son, the Duke of Gloucester, her granddaughters, Queen Elizabeth II and Princess Margaret, her daughter-in-law, Queen Elizabeth The Queen Mother, and other members of the royal family also visited her on her final day.
-The Queen and the Duke of Edinburgh, the Queen Mother, Princess Margaret, the Duke of Windsor, the Duke and Duchess of Gloucester, Princess Marina, Duchess of Kent, the Duke of Kent, and Princess Alexandra all visited Marlborough House in the following day.
-A spokesperson for the Duchess of Windsor, who had not accompanied her husband to the UK, stated that she was "very distressed".
+Her eldest son, the Duke of Windsor, had visited her twice during the day, and returned to Marlborough House for a third time ten minutes after his mother's death.
+Both the Princess Royal and the Duke of Windsor had cut short their holidays in the United States and the West Indies as their mother's condition worsened.
+Mary's other surviving son, the Duke of Gloucester; her granddaughters Queen Elizabeth II and Princess Margaret; her daughter-in-law Queen Elizabeth The Queen Mother; and other members of the royal family also visited her on her final day.
+The Queen and the Duke of Edinburgh, the Duke of Windsor, the Queen Mother, Princess Margaret, the Duke and Duchess of Gloucester, Princess Marina, Duchess of Kent, the Duke of Kent, and Princess Alexandra all visited Marlborough House on the following day.
+A spokesperson for the Duchess of Windsor, who had not accompanied her husband to Britain, stated that she was "very distressed".

+Although publicly the cause of death was given as gastric problems, it was later reported in the press that she had died of lung cancer.